greenstonesoft/greenstone-dds/README.md

 ## Disclaimer

-The evaluation version of SWIFT DDS is licensed solely for the purpose of internal evaluation and testing.
+The community version of SWIFT DDS is licensed solely for the purpose of internal evaluation and testing.
 Users are strictly prohibited from transferring, distributing, sub-licensing, or deploying it outside the testing environment.
 Under no circumstances may the users use the evaluation version of SWIFT DDS for commercial, development, or production purposes.
 Failure to comply with this disclaimer may result in legal actions.

 ## Support